guidosalustri/guidosalustri.github.io/index.md

     <br>
   </p>

     [The Last Vampire](https://guidosalustri.github.io/lastvampire/) is an <a href="https://game.speldesign.uu.se/projects/analog-games/the-last-vampire/" target="_blank" rel="noopener noreferrer">award-winning</a> social deduction board game where players must navigate deception, manage scarce blood resources and outwit their foes to survive.
-It's available in analog and digital formats, and it's been used as a case study for research both in psychology and game design.
+It's available in analog and digital formats, and it's been used as a case study for research both in psychology and <a href="https://uu.diva-portal.org/smash/record.jsf?pid=diva2%3A1874280&dswid=-253" target="_blank" rel="noopener noreferrer" title="Visit DiVA">game design</a>.

 - #### Essom
   <p align="center" style="margin-top: 30px;">